cphdat2sem2017-A/Week7-Scrum/README.md

 Work on Product Backlog for Fog project + Team Contract

 ## Day 4 Scrum tools and work with Product Backlog
-Introduction to Scrum tools + group work with identifying user stories for Product Backlog, including prioritization.
+Introduction to Scrum tools + group work with identifying user stories for Product Backlog so they are ready for prioritization Friday.

 ### Scrum tool demo:
 Trello: Alexander